 On Disc 5 of the limited special edition box set of ‘Novel Adaptations, Volume 2’, there are behind-the-scenes cast and crew interviews on the making of ‘Damaged Goods’ and ‘The Well-Mannered War’.

-Then there’s a section that focuses on ‘The Well-Mannered War’.
+In the second half of Disc 5, there’s a section that focuses on ‘The Well-Mannered War’.
 There are interviews with Tom Baker; Lalla Ward and John Leeson.
 There are also interviews including Tim McInnerny; Michael Troughton and Hamish Clark, who shares his memories of working with Tom in ‘Monarch of the Glen’.

-There is also an interview with adaptor John Dorney.
+There’s also an interview with adaptor John Dorney.
 I found it interesting how he details the challenges of adapting ‘The Well-Mannered War’ as a book into an audio drama in this interview.
 It seems that ‘The Well-Mannered War’ was a more challenging novel to adapt into an audio drama.

-If you purchased ‘Novel Adaptations – Volume 2’ with ‘Damaged Goods’ and ‘The Well-Mannered War’ from Big Finish, you’ll get the extended extras of the interviews.
+If you purchase ‘Novel Adaptations – Volume 2’ with ‘Damaged Goods’ and ‘The Well-Mannered War’ from Big Finish, you’ll get the extended extras of the interviews.
 These extras total the ‘Damaged Goods’ interviews for 90 minutes whilst ‘The Well-Mannered War’ interviews total for 30 minutes.